 Researches indicate that 90% of dental caries starts from small, deep and narrow recesses (fissures) on the chewing surfaces of the molars.
 Around the age of 6, sealants applied to the first permanent teeth that come out around the age of 6 are applied by the dentist to the indented-protruding areas of the tooth and prevent decay by creating a barrier, which is extremely easy to do and no pain is felt.

 Night plaques prepared in cases of bruxism are of great importance in protecting the health of existing teeth.

 Thanks to the protective trays prepared for athletes, the damage to the teeth in case of trauma is largely prevented.

-The level of caries risk, familial predisposition to gum problems, systemic diseases, functional habits, diet, and even lifestyle are of great importance when planning personalized preventive applications.
+Caries risk level, familial predisposition to gingival problems, systemic diseases, parafunctional habits, diet, and even lifestyle are of great importance when planning personalised protective applications.
 All these should be taken into consideration.
-Routine dental check-ups every 6 months or at a frequency determined by the physician should not be neglected.
+6-monthly or routine dental check-ups, the frequency of which is determined by the physician, should not be disrupted.

 The information contained in the content of the website is for informing the visitors of our website.
 This information is in no way a substitute for the physician’s examination or diagnosis of the patient for medical purposes.